nkolban/duktape-esp32/docs/classes.md

 Syntax:
 `list(type)`

 The `type` is the type of partition table set to return.
-The choices are "app" and "data".
+The choices are "`app`" and "`data`".
 The return value is an array of object where each object contains:

 ```